Pirates draft Louisville C Davis at No. 1, Leiter to Texas

 That freed up the Texas Rangers to grab another famous baseball name at No. 2.

-The Pirates selected Louisville catcher Henry Davis and the Rangers grabbed Vanderbilt pitcher Jack Leiter with the first two picks of Sunday night’s draft, the first held as part of All-Star weekend.
+The Pirates selected Louisville catcher Henry Davis and the Rangers grabbed Vanderbilt pitcher Jack Leiter — son of big league All-Star Al Leiter — with the first two picks of Sunday night’s draft, the first held as part of All-Star weekend.

 “Fired up,” said Davis, wearing a Pirates hat and jersey moments after his on-stage introduction by Commissioner Rob Manfred.
 “Ready to go, ready to get to work.
 Super excited.”